d-bl/GroundForge/docs/help/Tiles.md

 the impression that links to pages with large patch size don't work at all.
 So create links with small patch sizes, visitors can easily increment.

+Not all diagrams work with all values for the patch size.
+Try other values if the thread diagram freezes at its initial state.

+Generating the diagrams at each increment or decrement would slow down the process of changing values if not block the the computer altogether.
+To prevent confusion about the state of the diagrams, they are cleared. when you are done wih the planned changes you can use the link button to show diagrams again.

 Choose stitches
 ---------------
 The faint nodes in the prototype diagram are repeats of the bright ones.